kagaimiq/jielie/chips/chip-marks.md

 # Chip markings explained

+_I might've misused terminology for "part number" and "serial number" in this context.._

-It is well-known that JieLi chips have some completely nonsense markings that doesn't point out the real chip name (at least, at the first glance).
+It is well-known that JieLi's chips have completely nonsense/misleading markings, which does not tell the chip's part number right away, at least at the first glance.

-Although they are not the only ones that do that...

-- Bluetrum (the 'AB' chips) does that too..
-- Buildwin/Appotech is no exception.
-However they have so many similarities to JieLi that i doubt that's just a coincidence...

-## What's going on.

-The chips do actually have some meaning in their markings, although this depends on the chip series in question.
-But even then, it only tells a part of the information needed to know what exact chip you've got.
+Sometimes the part number does actually present on the chip, however this is the case either on very early chips (e.g. 2011 era AC2092) or seemingly on very recent chips too.
+Most of the time the (part of a) part number is hidden into the chip's serial number after the dash (e.g. -04A, -5A8, -65A4), or might be completely absent in some cases (e.g. AC209N/AC309N chips, AC690N "master" chip).

+Here you consider a bunch of other factors to determine the rest of the part number correctly, I mean: application (e.g. bluetooth speaker, MP3 player, dash cam), package (e.g. in AC69xx the '5' chips come in SSOP24 package: AC6905, AC6925, AC6965; and the '6' come in QFN32: AC6926, AC6966, AC6976), design date (e.g. a recent design won't use some ancient chip series in favor of the recent one), etc.

+## Explaining the marking

-So let's see some chip markings and break them apart:
+Let's look at some chip markings and break them apart to understand the parts that make up the marking:

 | Marking             | A  | B  | C  | D | E        | f  | g | h | Actual name      |
 |---------------------|----|----|----|---|----------|----|---|---|------------------|